sauvikbiswas/AOTS/posts/about.md

 $ post_group : 00: Front matter
 $ post_last_update: 2019-06-07

-In June '19, I found myself in a financially weird position.
-The reasons of this misfortune were not under my control.
 I thought of writing something that would be of value to the greater community and thus this project was born.
-I will keep it free for all but would welcome any donation that might help me sustain myself as well as motivate me to devote time on this book.
+I will keep it free for all but would welcome any donation ([https://paypal.com/sauvikbiswas](https://paypal.com/sauvikbiswas)) that might help me sustain myself, buy me a coffee or a meal as well as motivate me to devote time on this book.

 Any comments regarding the contents or the arrangement of topics in the book are also welcome.
 I have added Disqus threads to each page.
 You can also visit [https://disqus.com/home/forums/aots/](https://disqus.com/home/forums/aots/) to see all discussion threads.